Affiliate links on Android Authority may earn us a commission. Learn more.

 The most common Samsung Galaxy Watch problems and how to fix them

 Samsung is best known for its smartphones, but the company also produces excellent wearables.
 The latest models run Google’s powerful Wear OS and offer a robust smartwatch experience.
-Samsung also offers cheaper alternatives for those on a budget, which we’ve also reviewed favorably.
-However, despite their proven quality, Samsung smartwatches suffer from issues just like any other wearable.
-Below, we look at the more common Samsung Galaxy Watch problems and offer a list of possible solutions for each.
+However, despite their proven quality, Samsung smartwatches suffer from issues like any other wearable.
+Below, we look at the more common problems with the Samsung Galaxy Watch and offer possible solutions.

 Problem #1: Pairing issues

 Difficulties right off the bat are never a good sign for any smartwatch.
-Luckily, you may face a simple Bluetooth issue during the pairing process.
 Here’s what to do if your Samsung smartwatch won’t pair or if Bluetooth keeps disconnecting.

 Potential solutions:

-• Galaxy Watch 4 or 5: Head to Settings > Connections > Bluetooth.
+- Wear OS Galaxy Watches: Head to Settings > Connections > Bluetooth.
 Toggle it off, wait a few moments, then toggle it back on again.

-• Restart your watch.
-You can find details of how to do this on your respective device at the foot of this article.
+- Restart your watch.
+You can find details on how to do this on your device at the foot of this article.

-What if the Samsung Gear app isn’t working properly?
+What if the Samsung Gear or Samsung Wearable app isn’t working properly?

 Problem #2: Syncing issues